• nl

 Growing up, Diewke’s parents made her very aware of the disasters that happened to our Mother Earth.
 At home, they even gave thanks to her every evening before dinner.
 Even though thanking the earth and the sun for the food that they had on their plate felt very awkward when she was a teenager, nowadays, she is glad that her parents taught her to be appreciative towards Mother Nature.

-When she grew up I wanted to become a dancer, but when her career at the dance academy ended earlier than she’d hoped, she decided to study Geography.
+When she grew up she wanted to become a dancer, but when her career at the dance academy ended earlier than she’d hoped, she decided to study Geography.
 Earth is vast and fascinating.
 We have been studying it for centuries but still do not know everything about it.

 At the same time, Diewke was longing to do something with her creativity, so decided to go to an Academy of the Arts to study photography.
 There, two of her greatest fascinations came together.
-And many years later, this book was a baby that came out of these two interests.
+And many years later, her book was a baby that came out of these two interests.

 But why the Aletsch glacier?